Gluten-Free Pumpkin Chocolate Cookies

 Instructions

-• Whisk together gluten-free all-purpose flour, salt, baking powder, baking soda, and pumpkin spice in a medium bowl.
-Reserve.
+• Whisk together gluten-free all-purpose flour, salt, baking powder, baking soda, and pumpkin pie spices in a medium bowl.
+Set aside.

-• Add gradually the flour mixture mixing until well incorporated.
+• Add gradually the flour mixture and mix until well incorporated.
 The dough is sticky.

-• Cover and chill the dough in the fridge for at least two hours.
+• Let the dough rest covered in the refrigerator for at least two hours.

 • Preheat the oven to 350ºF (180°C).
 Line baking sheets with parchment paper or silicone mats.